collective/plone.jsonapi.routes/docs/quickstart.rst

 Quickstart
 ==========

-This chapter gives a good introduction about `plone.jsonapi.routes` It assumes you already have `Plone` and `plone.jsonapi.routes` installed.
+This section gives a good introduction about `plone.jsonapi.routes` It assumes you already have `Plone` and `plone.jsonapi.routes` installed.
 Since all the coming examples are executed directly in Google Chrome, it assumes that you have also installed JSONView and the Advanced Rest Client Application (see